 Make use of positive reinforcement by focusing on good behavior and ignoring bad behavior.
 It goes without saying that behavior that risks harming your child or those around him should never be ignored.

 Remember that the feedback you give your child has a large impact on his behavior.
 In other words, the language you use can either work toward or against the development of a growth mindset.
 According to Carol Dweck, making your child responsible for his behavior “what do you think you can do to…” helps instill a growth mindset.
 The “This is what it takes to raise a successful adult” digital download can give you the resources you need to foster the development of a growth mindset in your child.

 9) No clear expectations

 When you punish certain behavior today and ignore it tomorrow, you send mixed signals to your child.
-Your child.
 You cannot deal with your child’s behavior problems if you haven’t defined what “bad behavior” means.
 Also, you cannot improve her behavior if she doesn’t know what is expected of her and what the consequences of specific misbehavior are.

 How to correct your child’s bad behavior

 Correcting your child’s behavior requires you to be clear about what you define as “misbehavior”

 • When is her behavior out of control?